 Compression stockings have also been shown to help alleviate these symptoms in certain cases:

 • Aches and pains

 • Sensation of heaviness

 Of note, people without any underlying vein disorder report that their legs feel better after wearing stockings compared to those who don’t don the garments.

 The big challenge with support hose

-Following your doctor's orders and actually wearing the stockings as often and as long as you're supposed to is the main challenge in compression therapy.
-But good news: There's a variety of styles to choose from, and in addition to different lengths and strengths, they now come in all kinds of fashion colors and patterns, so today's compression stockings don't scream "medical hosiery."
-And worn under pants, they're completely invisible.
+Following your doctor's orders and actually wearing the stockings as prescribed is the main challenge in compression therapy.
+But good news: There are a variety of styles to choose from, and in addition to different lengths and strengths, they now come in all kinds of fashion colors and patterns.
+Thus, today's compression stockings don't scream "medical hosiery," and worn under pants, they're completely invisible.

 Costs of compression stockings

 Stockings can range in price anywhere from about $20 to more than $100 and are occasionally covered by your insurance.
-If you're wearing your compression stockings long term, be sure to replace them every three to six months, because over time they tend to stretch out and lose their strength and effectiveness.
+If you're wearing your compression stockings long term, replace them every three to six months, because over time they tend to stretch out and lose their strength and effectiveness.

 Reviewed By Miller Vein